-The so-called “solution” to not getting paid the costs of farming is to produce more milk.
-Federal dairy farm policies encourage farmers to “get big,” making up for low prices with high volume, or to “get out.”
-Producing ever more milk instead sets up a vicious cycle in which increased production floods the market and succeeds only in lowering prices further.
-To compete in the “get big or get out” world, farmers must contend with corrupt dairy cooperatives, fraudulent organic imports, international trade disputes, loss of buyers, and more.
+Current federal dairy farm policies incentivize farmers to “get big,” making up for low prices with high volume, or to “get out.”
+Producing more milk instead sets up a vicious cycle in which increased production floods the market and succeeds only in lowering prices further.
+To compete in the “get big or get out” world, farmers must contend with unaccountable dairy cooperatives, fraudulent organic imports, international trade disputes, loss of buyers, and more.
 How will this cycle be broken?

-Today, we join the growing chorus of farmers and advocates in the Dairy Together coalition, which calls for emergency measures to end the dairy crisis now, and the adoption of a supply-management program to bring long-term stability to the industry.
-Click here to jump to NFFC’s dairy policy recommendations.
+Today, we join the growing chorus of farmers and advocates in the Dairy Together coalition, which calls for emergency measures to end the dairy crisis immediately and for the US to adopt a supply management program to bring long-term stability to the industry.
+Click here to jump to NFFC’s dairy policy recommendations

 Crisis in Farm Country